rafadreux/ZIMpackage/README.md

   - model "rf1": random forest model trained regarding the visual identification of curves from states 1, 2 and 3;
   - model "rf2": random forest model trained regarding the identification of state 2 curves, which are usually misclassified even visually.
 This model was obtained with the use of stem water potential threshold values as described in the scientific paper mentioned above.
   - model "rf_pot": random forest model trained regardless of the visual identification, but with the target result obtained by threshold values of stem water potential (SWP): state 1 - SWP > -1.2 MPa; state 2 - SWP from -1.2 until -1.7 MPa; state 3 - SWP < -1.7 MPa.

+The model rf2 is supposed to be used together with the model rf1, focusing on the daily curves classified as state 2.

 ## Installation